 - Question your motives: How is weighing yourself serving you?
 What would change if you didn’t weigh yourself?
 What would it mean for you to ditch the scale?
 Do you think it could benefit your emotional well-being?

 So in a nutshell, I want you to remember that you are NOT a number on the scale (or a size, shape or color for that matter).
 As we’ve just seen, the numbers on the scale don’t measure anything except what “materials” your whole body is made up of, not who you are.
 This number also fluctuates wildly, is dependent on many factors outside your control and is not a predictor of good health.
-In fact, getting rid of the scale can be a great step away from unhealthy diet culture and a leap towards yourself.
+In fact, once you ditch the scale, you’ll be taking a great step away from unhealthy diet culture and a leap towards yourself.

-And now I’d love to know your thoughts.
-Do you think it’s a good idea to ditch the scale, or do you think it may be still be useful?
+So, do you think it’s a good idea to ditch the scale, or do you think it may be still be useful?
 What do you feel when you think about not weighing yourself anymore?
 Liberated?
 Anxious?
 Curious?
-Let me know below in the comments section.
+What would your life look like if you stopped weighing yourself altogether?

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…